RemcoSmitsDev/backend-framework/README.md

 ```

 #### Dynamic routing
 For dynamic routing you can use the `pattern` method to allow only specific values for a dynamic parameter.
 You can do this on each route method action `GET`, `POST`, `PUT`, `DELETE`, `PATCH` or `match` method(that allows multiple request methods).
-You can event overwrite them when you are in a nested route.
+You can even overwrite them when you are in a nested routes.
 ```php
 // route using dynamic routing(params)
 // all params can be accessed with the given name